Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: three to four years.
 Rainbow skinks in captivity will live longer with proper care

-• Reproduction: Females can lay up to 25 eggs per year (eight per batch)
+• Reproduction: Oviparous.
+Females can lay up to 25 eggs per year (eight per batch)

-Endemic to southern Africa and Egypt, the rainbow skink is considered an invasive species of lizard in Florida due to its popularity as a pet.
+Endemic to southern Africa, the rainbow skink is considered an invasive species of lizard in Florida due to its popularity as a pet.
 Over the past few years, the release of pet rainbow skinks into Florida’s warm, humid climate has resulted in an explosion of rainbow skinks that infest homes and force other FL lizards to compete for food.

 Dark or greenish brown in color with bright, red or orange heads, the rainbow skink’s glossy scales reflect a metallic sheen when exposed to sunlight.
 This iridescence is what gives the rainbow skink its name.